patrickmj/Multilanguage/README.md

 The plugin should respect browser settings for preferred language.
 Alternatively, it plays well with the Guest User plugin to allow guest users to select their preferred language.
+Anyway, the user can always use the flag icons.

 ### Record Elements